Up to 60% off sofas & mattresses — limited‑time deals.

 What size futon is best for a dorm?

-Measure first; many dorms fit twin or Twin XL, but bed-mode footprint matters more than the label.
+Measure first.
+Many dorms can handle a twin or Twin XL, but bed-mode footprint matters more than the label.

 How thick should a dorm futon mattress be?